sungheeyun/sungheeyun.github.io/_posts/2025-07-11-PDT - abstract-algebra.markdown

 Students often struggle with the multiplicity of examples for each abstract concept.
 Unlike calculus, where functions are functions, in abstract algebra the same abstract structure can be realized in many different ways.
 Learning to see the forest (the abstract structure) despite the trees (the specific realizations) is a crucial skill.

-## The Role of Visualization and Intuition
+## The role of visualization and intuition

 Despite its abstract nature, visualization plays a crucial role in understanding abstract algebra.
 Cayley tables help visualize the structure of small groups.
 Lattice diagrams illuminate the subgroup structure of groups and the intermediate field structure of field extensions.
 Geometric interpretations of group actions make abstract concepts concrete and memorable.